IramAbid/gitcmd/README.md

 # git clone "https://github.com/IramAbid/gitcmd.git" : Clone a repository into a new directory  (possible flags --local --shared)

-# git add : Add file contents to the index
+# git add <file>: Add file contents to the index.

+[--verbose | -v]
+[--dry-run | -n] Don’t actually add the file(s), just show if they exist and/or will be ignored [--force | -f] Allow adding otherwise ignored files.
+[--edit | -e] Open the diff vs. the index in an editor and let the user edit it.
+After the editor was closed, adjust the hunk headers and apply the patch to the index.